- Changes to your lifestyle can reduce your risk of diabetes.

 Rates of diabetes are higher in people living with HIV than in the general population.
 One important reason is that many people living with HIV have some of the risk factors for diabetes mentioned above.

-Some anti-HIV drugs may contribute to diabetes risk.
+Some anti-HIV medications may contribute to diabetes risk.
+They include older nucleoside reverse transcriptase inhibitors (zidovudine, stavudine and didanosine) and older protease inhibitors (indinavir and lopinavir).
 These drugs are not generally used today but you may have taken them in the past.
-They include older nucleoside reverse transcriptase inhibitors (zidovudine, stavudine and didanosine) and older protease inhibitors (indinavir and lopinavir).

 Many people develop type 2 diabetes without noticing it.
-But it can cause symptoms including increased thirst, frequent urination, increased hunger, weight loss, tiredness, blurred vision, slow-healing sores or frequent infections, and areas of darkened skin.
+When symptoms do occur, they can include increased thirst, frequent urination, increased hunger, weight loss, tiredness, blurred vision, slow-healing sores or frequent infections, and areas of darkened skin.

-Diabetes can contribute to sexual problems in both men (problems getting or maintaining an erection) and women (vaginal dryness and other issues).
+Diabetes can also contribute to sexual problems including problems getting or maintaining an erection, vaginal dryness and other issues.

 Diagnosis and monitoring

-If you are taking diabetes treatment, your doctor may ask you to do daily blood glucose tests at home or work.
-This involves pricking your finger and applying a small amount of blood to a hand-held meter provided by the NHS.
+If you are taking diabetes treatment, you may need to monitor your glucose levels on a daily basis.
 This will help you monitor your health and see if your treatment is working.
+Your doctor may ask you to do daily blood glucose tests at home or provide you with a flash or continuous glucose monitor.
+Daily blood glucose tests involve pricking your finger and applying a small amount of blood to a hand-held meter provided by the NHS.
+Flash or continuous glucose monitors are small devices that you wear under your skin, usually on your arm or belly.

 Your blood pressure, cholesterol and triglycerides should be measured regularly as part of your HIV monitoring.
 This is also important for monitoring diabetes.